 The procedures of standalone data channel include:

-1. estabilish an IMS session to a PSI or a target UE with only bootstrap data channel;
+1. establish an IMS session to a PSI or a target UE with only bootstrap data channel;

-2. estabilish an IMS data channel with combined bootstrap data channel and application data channel;
+2. establish an IMS data channel with combined bootstrap data channel and application data channel;

 3. modify an IMS session to a target UE to add application data channel to the IMS session with bootstrap data channel;